+7. Post inspirational content

-During the Covid-19 pandemic, we have all come across inspiring videos from doctors and other health care professionals on social media.
+During the Covid-19 pandemic, we have all come across inspiring videos from online doctors and other health care professionals on social media.
 We have seen them dancing and singing in the wards, cheering patients up, and motivating people to stay positive.

 Share tips and little hacks that they can execute from their homes to stay healthy.
 Help them get rid of habits that can be harmful to their bodies.
 You can share the success stories of your patients and promote your own digital marketing strategy videos to show how you can make a difference in people’s lives through your services.

 8. Take patients behind-the-scenes

 No, behind-the-scenes content is not just for B2B businesses or the media industry.
 Highlighting your human side is important for all professionals, including healthcare professionals.
 Instagram stories are a great way to post behind-the-scenes content.

 Obviously, you don’t have to record doctors operating on a patient – a simple selfie of nurses taking their little time off or ward boys sanitizing a room after a patient discharges also makes for great content.
 These small glimpses of day-to-day activities can help make a personal connection and stay transparent with your followers.

 9. Respond to comments and DMs quickly